Timber: The Writer

 My Most Recent Story…

-‘The Sitcom of Life: Mom & Me; A Tale of Wonder and Merriment’ - a story about a man, an only child in his mid 50’s (guess who?) who has moved back home to look after his micromanaging, hyper-critical, magnificently depressed, ailing mother who knows how to press his buttons; tragic, heartfelt, and over the top ridiculous.
+“Caretaker by Default: Me & Mom” The Sitcom of Life,” is a story about a man, an only child in his mid-50s (guess who?), who has moved back home to look after his hypercritical, micromanaging, magnificently depressed, ailing mother who knows how to press his buttons; a tragic, heartfelt, and over-the-top ridiculous tale.

 Timfoolery: Tales of a Third Rate Junkie

 The book tells the story of a decade that embraces the ennui of being broke and homeless in Los Angeles, jetting in and out of clinics and treatment centers, shelters, and AA meetings.
-This Outsider is at odds with dealers, doctors with agendas, priests handing out redemption, creepy casting directors, and teachers with lessons too hard to learn.
+This Outsider is at odds with shady dealers, doctors with agendas, priests handing out redemption, creepy casting directors, and teachers with lessons too hard to learn.
 We encounter children at the door wanting only candy, but getting more than they bargained for, enfeebled and enraged landlords, plus complex girlfriends turned escorts and Kafkaesque rabbits that rescue.
-An addict with a life-saving charm, the protagonist pulls scams, crashes social events, and impersonates employees - whatever it takes to impress, to ingratiate and to get the next fix.
+An addict with life-saving charm, the protagonist pulls scams, crashes social events, and impersonates employees - whatever it takes to impress, ingratiate, and get the next fix.
 His refuge is the interior world of drug-induced fantasies poised on the precipice of a fall into real memory and the imminent loss and waste, the spectral accompaniment to the addled life of addiction; a phantasmagoria of layered symbolism and imagery in the production of a unique vision somewhere this side of reality.

 James Frey

-Timber Masterson is a great and ridiculous writer.
-He has a singular voice, one that always shocks and makes me laugh.
-It's shocking he's not a huge writer, won't be a surprise of he becomes one.
+“Timber Masterson is a great and ridiculous writer.
+His singular voice always shocks and makes me laugh.
+I won't be surprised if he becomes a huge writer.”

 Michael Levine

-In an age when some of our greatest creative geniuses - Phillip Seymour Hoffman and Robin Williams, amongst others - have succumbed to addiction, depression and their darker side, it is fascinating to pierce the mind of a talented young man with an impressive skill set with devils of his own.
-His writings provide insight into the creative mind and the challenges both internal and external that confront it.
+“In an age when some of our greatest creative geniuses - Phillip Seymour Hoffman and Robin Williams, amongst others - have succumbed to depression, addiction, and their darker side, it is fascinating to pierce the mind of a talented young man with an impressive skill set with devils of his own.
+His writings provide insight into the creative mind and the challenges both internal and external that confront it.”

 Oran Canfield

-A writer first and a junkie second (or third according to the title - I'm not sure what he does in between)!?
+“A writer first and a junkie second (or third according to the title - I'm not sure what he does in between!?)
 As such, he manages to capture the absurdity of addiction from the perspective of an astute observer while simultaneously exposing the frenetic, and often-insane thought process used to justify active addiction.
-Through Tim's incredible gifts as a writer we get to see how absurdly funny addiction can be even when there is no fun being had.
+Through Tim's incredible gifts as a writer, we get to see how absurdly funny addiction can be even when there is no fun being had.”

 Richard Horgan